Transient ischemic attack: TIA vis-à-vis mimics

 Symptoms of TIAs can last on the order of minutes to one–two hours, but occasionally may last for a longer period of time.
-TIAs used to be defined as ischemic events in the brain that last less than 24 hours, but given the variation in duration of symptoms, this definition holds less significance.
+TIA is defined as ischemic events in the brain that last less than 24 hours.
+Given the variation in duration of symptoms, this definition holds less significance.
 A pooled study of 808 patients with TIAs from 10 hospitals showed that 60% lasted less than one hour, 71% lasted less than two hours, and 14% lasted greater than six hours.
 Importantly, patients with symptoms that last more than one hour are more likely to have permanent neurologic damage, making prompt diagnosis and treatment important to maximize recovery.

 Cause

-The most common underlying pathology leading to TIA and stroke is a cardiac condition called atrial fibrillation, where poor coordination of contraction leads to a formation of a clot in the atrial chamber that can become dislodged and travel to a cerebral artery.
+The most common underlying pathology leading to TIA and stroke is a cardiac condition called atrial fibrillation, where poor coordination of heart contraction may lead to the formation of a clot in the atrial chamber that can become dislodged and travel to a cerebral artery.
 Unlike in stroke, the blood flow can become restored prior to infarction which leads to the resolution of neurologic symptoms.
 Another common culprit of TIA is an atherosclerotic plaque located in the common carotid artery, typically by the bifurcation between the internal and external carotids, that becomes an embolism to the brain vasculature similar to the clot in the prior example.
 A portion of the plaque can become dislodged and lead to embolic pathology in the cerebral vessels.

 In-situ thrombosis, an obstruction that forms directly in the cerebral vasculature unlike the remote embolism previously mentioned, is another vascular occurrence with possible presentation as TIA.
 Also, carotid stenosis secondary to atherosclerosis narrowing the diameter of the lumen and thus limiting blood flow is another common cause of TIA.
 Individuals with carotid stenosis may present with TIA symptoms, thus labeled symptomatic, while others may not experience symptoms and be asymptomatic.